Royal Border Bridge: Construction

 On 15 May 1847, the foundation stone for what would become the Royal Border Bridge, which was then simply referred to as the Tweed Viaduct, was laid.
-The Cumberland-based construction firm McKay & Blackstock were appointed to built the structure, while the civil engineer George Barclay Bruce, a former apprentice of Stephenson's, was selected to serve as the resident engineer, being responsible overseeing the day-to-day work at the site.
+The Cumberland-based construction firm McKay & Blackstock were appointed to build the structure, while the civil engineer George Barclay Bruce, a former apprentice of Stephenson's, was selected to serve as the resident engineer, being responsible overseeing the day-to-day work at the site.
 Reportedly, the construction of the Royal Border Bridge consumed 8 million cubic feet (227,000 cubic metres) of stone; the inner part of the arches alone required 2.5 million bricks.
 Many of the same techniques that had been employed in the construction of Newcastle's High Level Bridge were shared with this structure as well.
 At the height of construction activity, the workforce is believed to have involved upwards of 2,700 men.

 During the designing of the structure, particular attention was paid to the foundations of the bridge.
 Firmly anchoring the bridge involved the driving of many piles into the bedrock, which could be reached only by going through roughly 12 metres of dense gravel above; this task was considerably aided by the application of a patented Nasmyth steam-powered pile driver.
 In order to control and effectively drain away water at the site, several deep cofferdams were constructed which, along with several steam-driven pumps, worked together to keep out the water.

 The first elements of the structure to be completed were the 15 land arches, along with the stop pier; during the construction of the remaining arches, this functioned as a buttress.
 The river piers were deliberately shaped at water level in such a manner that sheets of ice flowing in the river would be broken up on contact with the bridge; this process was aided by the embedding of several iron bars into the masonry for greater strength.
 This feature was covered by later alterations to the piers, which were performed as a part of measures made to accommodate for an extra rail track.